 Many people wonder about the need for a college visit, especially when most colleges now offer virtual tours.
 Yet, if you ask these same people if they’d buy a house without seeing it or a car without driving it, the answer is usually an emphatic “no!”
 Given the emotional and financial significance of deciding where to go to college, the importance of visiting campuses cannot be overstated.
 A college can look and sound perfect, but until you set foot on campus, you won’t get a true sense of whether it’s a good fit.

-As Haley Bannon, a college freshman, put it, “Visiting schools is the most important
+As Haley Bannon, a college freshman, put it, “Visiting schools is the most important [part of the college search] because the feeling you get while visiting is going to tell you where you belong.
+Your gut knows what’s best for you.”

 How do you make the most of college visits?
 Often, students do nothing more than attend an information session and take a campus tour, yet there is much more that can and should be done during your time on campus.